On Running has updated the Cloud shoe since our testing period. Check out the info below.January 2019

-This awesome design put them up near the top of the list next to the exceptional Adizero Boston 6 and the stability shoes like the HOKA Arahi, which took the Top Pick for Stability award and topped the list out.
-For runners happy with a lightweight racing flat, we think the Cloud's responsiveness will be just fine, but if responsiveness is a must, go with the Arahi.
+This awesome design put them up near the top of the list next to the exceptional Adizero Boston 6 and the stability shoes.
+For runners happy with a lightweight racing flat, we think the Cloud's responsiveness will be just fine.

 As anticipated by the slight concession in responsiveness, these trainers bring a really cushioned landing that suits any strike style.
 Their 6mm of offset between toe and heel means that there's nearly as much padding under a forefoot impact as there is for a heel strike.
 The hollow Cloud elements allow for a modest amount of impact compression, but their firm EVA makeup doesn't allow that bogged down feeling found in mushier midsoles.

-They score alongside other products with similar midsole materials, like the Kinvara 8, Hurricane ISO 3, and Top Pick for Stability winning HOKA Arahi.
-They are only just behind two other top picks, the Best Buy winning Pegasus 34 and Editor's Choice winning PureFlow 6.
+They score alongside other products with similar midsole materials, like the Kinvara 8 and Hurricane ISO 3.
+They are only just behind two other top picks, the Best Buy winning Pegasus 34 and Editors' Choice winning PureFlow 6.
 This is a tough call because they are all such serious contenders.
 The On Clouds will perform better as racing flats while not giving up too much on comfort, but the PureFlow will be the better choice for runners who absolutely demand more comfort out of a shoe.